mipar52/google-examples-swift/README.md

-A simple application demonstrating the usage of Google Sign-in, Google Sheets, Google Drive and Google Calendar REST APIs.
+A simple application demonstrating the usage of Google Sign-in, Google Sheets, Google Drive, Google Calendar, and YouTube Data REST APIs.

 Sign in and all of the pre-requirements to enable the usage of Google REST APIs can be found here: